DGretta/Music/modular/bizarre_jezabel_pkhia_mk2_guide.md

 ---

-**Bottom Line:** Pkhia MK2 isn't just a stereo filter - it's a **boutique expressive filter processor** that transforms touch expression, musical sequencing, and mathematical control into warm European analog stereo character.
-Every patch teaches you something new about how expressive stereo filtering really works.
-As the **analog filter core of expressive performance ecosystems**, it transforms multi-function control into unified boutique stereo evolution.
+**Bottom Line:** Pkhia MK2 isn't just a stereo filter - it's a **performance-oriented filter processor** that transforms touch control, musical sequencing, and CV modulation into warm European analog stereo character.
+Every patch teaches you something new about how responsive stereo filtering really works.
+As the **analog filter core of performance ecosystems**, it transforms multi-function control into unified stereo processing.

 ---